bgsoftware/company-site/_posts/2019-06-07-questions-for-your-software-builder.md

 description : These three will determine if your software build is going to be exciting, or
               a headache.
 image       : 2019-06-07-if_your_software_builder_cant_answer_these_3_questions_ghost_them.jpg
-author      : John Stuckert
-comments    : true
-tags        : [BG Software, Blog, John Stuckert, Software]
+image-description: "Link to blog post.
+Photo of chalkboard with a large question mark drawn in the center." author      : John Stuckert comments    : true tags        : [BG Software, Blog, John Stuckert, Software]